 Beyond student skills, educators have interpersonal power as defined by Yukl (Tjosvold & Weiss, 2009) as the potential for influence on others’ attitudes and behaviors.
 Effective leaders rely more on personal power than on positional power.
 Personal power is based in respect in the relationship between leaders and followers and the knowledge they exhibit.
 For those who rely on legitimate personal power as opposed to legitimate positional power, they tend to do so by minimizing power differentials and protecting subordinates’ self-esteem (Tjosvold & Weiss, 2009).
 As persons ascribed legitimate positional power by students and their parents, some teachers may benefit from a greater understanding of the significance of their potential influence with students and their families about students’ college readiness and decisions when they operate from their personal power.
 In addition to influence, teachers could benefit from a greater understanding of the ways coercive, reward, and legitimate powers are positively mediated by expert and referent power, power developed through respect and relationship as subordinates connect with their superiors (Tjosvold & Weiss, 2009).
 While the decisions of whether and where to pursue postsecondary education are made by the student in cooperation with parents, assuming parents will provide affective and/or financial support, potential first-generation college students and their families report that they depend upon teachers to provide support and information to help them make decisions for life after high school (Metropolitan Life, 2011).

 In addition to greater understanding of the strength of the different types of power, educators also may benefit from a greater understanding of the use of influence tactics with their students.
 In a comparison of responses to requests delivered across nine influence tactics, Falbe and Yukl (1992) identified three levels of compliance: (a) resistance or failure to comply, (b) compliance or willingness to comply in absence of personal agreement with the request, and (c) commitment which is compliance with internal agreement with the request.
-The results of the study indicate that inspiration has the most effect for any single one of the nine influence tactics and produces commitment in participants 90 percent of the time and compliance in the remaining ten percent.
+The results of the study indicated that inspiration has the most effect for any single one of the nine influence tactics and produced commitment in participants 90 percent of the time and compliance in the remaining ten percent.
 An understanding of influence tactics in addition to inspiration, including consultation, personal appeals, exchange, ingratiation, rational persuasion, legitimating, coalition and pressure, and their effects when used in combination with one another may be an asset for educators.

 College-Going Culture

-Potential first generation college students and their parents, particularly those in high poverty schools, need both information and support in navigating the college application process, the financial aid system, and other choices available within the postsecondary education system.
+Potential first-generation college students and their parents, particularly those in high poverty schools, need both information and support in navigating the college application process, the financial aid system, and other choices available within the postsecondary education system.
 Research suggests that high schools impact transition to college through both formal structures related to the college-linking process and the established practices that communicate values and expectations for education after high school, practices difficult to identify and measure through questionnaires or surveys (Hill, 2008; Alexander & Eckland, 1977; McDill et al., 1969; McDonough 1997; Meyer 1970).

 One definition of a college culture was shared by Holland and Farmer-Hinton (2009) as a part of their research with urban schools: